Audio-Conditioned Diffusion LLMs for ASR and Deliberation Processing: Experiments

 Table~\ref{tab:baseline} summarizes the baseline results on LibriSpeech benchmark.
 We primarily consider two LLM-based ASR systems, Whisper-LLaMA and Whisper-Vicuna~\cite{vicuna2023}, as our baselines.
 Both systems achieve strong recognition accuracy, with Whisper-LLaMA (Sys.~1) reaching 2.24\%/5.63\% WER on \texttt{test-clean}/\texttt{test-other} and Whisper-Vicuna (Sys.~2) showing slightly higher WER and a larger real-time factor (RTF).

-For reference, we also report the performance of Whisper-Large-v2/v3 (Sys.~3–4).
+We also report the performance of Whisper-Large-v2/v3 (Sys.~3–4).
 These systems achieve very competitive results (e.g., 3.90\% WER on test-other with Whisper-Large v3).
-We expect their larger proprietary training datasets (up to $\sim$5M hours) attribute to this.
-Therefore they are not directly comparable to our baselines.
+We attribute this to their larger proprietary training datasets (up to $\sim$5M hours).
+Therefore, the results are provided only as reference values, as they are constructed in a manner that is not directly comparable to our systems.